 Between April 2015 and September 2016 I had three solo shows of large-scale, brightly colored abstract paintings on unstretched canvas.
 One exhibition, “The Revolution Will Be Painted,” at the Christopher Stout Gallery was selected by artcritical editor, David Cohen as his featured “pick” in April 2015.
 This show was also reviewed by Seph Rodney in Hyperallergic and by Pat Rogers in Hamptons Art Hub in April 2015.
 One painting in the exhibition was awarded as “Best Overall Artwork,” in the Hamptons Art Hub competition juried by Christine Berry in November 2016.
 Mark Jenkins in The Washington Post reviewed another of my solo exhibitions at Adah Rose Gallery, Kensington, MD.
 Adah Rose Gallery has represented my work since 2015.

 I relocated my studio to Mattituck back on the North Fork of Long Island in June 2014.
+The East End has its own aesthetic history and contemporary art community I feel I'm still just beginning to explore seven years later.
+I've been pleased to participate with community and cultural hubs on the North and South Forks.
+Increasingly, especially due to the pandemic, I feel a strong connection between the arts and important community causes.
 Not unlike my time during my William Steeple Davis residency, the rural landscape has provided a setting conducive to processing not only my personal experiences with family and friends, but larger world events.
-My ability to reflect on these experiences and relationships as a contemporary maker of art objects and framer of experiences has deepened within the context of the east end countryside.
+My ability to reflect on these experiences and relationships as a contemporary maker of art objects and framer of experiences has deepened within the context of the East End countryside.